Audrey Walsingham: Mistress of the Robes to Anne of Denmark

-She was appointed guardian and keeper of the robes by Anne of Denmark on 26 July 1603, the day after her coronation, and given a salary of 40 marks yearly.
+Audrey Walsingham was appointed guardian and keeper of the robes by Anne of Denmark on 26 July 1603, the day after her coronation, and given a salary of 40 marks yearly.
 The role including buying "stuffs of gold, silver, tinsels or silks", and appointing tailors and embroiderers for the queen's apparel.
-In May 1604 she was granted an annual pension of £200 for attending the queen.
+An account shows that she checked bills from suppliers like the hosier Hugh Griffiths who made silk stockings.
+In May 1604 she was granted an annual pension of £200 for attending the queen, and they became friends.

-According to Arbella Stuart, Anne of Denmark asked Walsingham and the Countess of Suffolk to take Elizabeth's old clothes from a store in the Tower of London for a masque at Christmas 1603.
-She also participated in the masques organised by Anne, playing the role of Astraea in The Vision of the Twelve Goddesses (January 1604), and Periphere in Masque of Blackness (1605).
+According to Arbella Stuart, Anne of Denmark asked Walsingham and the Countess of Suffolk to take Elizabeth's old clothes from a store in the Tower of London for a masque at New Year, The Vision of the Twelve Goddesses.
+William Cookesbury supplied feathers for the masque costumes to Audrey Walsingham and Elizabeth Carey.
+Walsingham also participated in the masques organised by Anne, playing the role of Astraea in The Vision of the Twelve Goddesses (January 1604), and Periphere in The Masque of Blackness (1605).

-In February 1605 she was given £200 towards the expenses of the pregnant queen's "lying down or confinement.
+In February 1605 she was given £200 towards the expenses of the pregnant queen's "lying down or confinement".
+By 1606, she held Walsingham House at Horse Guards, on the site of present day Admiralty House, London.
 In May 1606 she was paid £300 for linen supplied to Anne of Denmark during childbed and for the use of Princess Mary.
 Another payment for linen and lacework during Anne's lying-in while pregnant with Princess Sophie amounted to £614.
 One of her servants died at Hampton Court in October 1606 during a plague scare.